Spanish ship Juan Carlos I: Turkey

 The final contract for the ship's construction was signed with the Navantia-Sedef consortium on 7 May 2015.
-While the commissioning of the ship was scheduled for 2021 in the beginning, it was later revised to the end of 2022.
-The estimated cost according to the final specifications is $1 billion in 2015.
+While the commissioning of the ship was scheduled for 2021 in the beginning, it entered service in 10 May 2023.
+The estimated cost according to the final specifications was $1 billion in 2015.
 Construction began on 30 April 2016 at the shipyard of Sedef Shipbuilding Inc. in Istanbul.

 The construction of an identical sister ship, to be named TCG Trakya, is currently planned.